Deblurring 3D Gaussian Splatting: Related Works

 \subsection{Image Deblurring}

-It is common to observe that when we casually take pictures with optical imaging systems, some parts of scene appear blurred in the images.
+It is common to observe that when we casually take pictures with optical imaging systems, some parts of the scene appear blurred in the images.
 This blurriness is caused by a variety of factors, including object motion, camera shake, and lens defocusing~\cite{abuolaim2022improving,Ruan2022learning}.
-When the image plane is separated from the ideal reference plane during the imaging process, out-of-focus or defocus blur happens.
-The degradation induced by defocus blur of an image is generally expressed as follows:
+The degradation induced by the blur of an image is generally expressed as follows:

 where $g(x)$ represents an observed blurry image, $h(x,s)$ is a blur kernel or Point Spread Function (PSF), $f(x)$ is a latent sharp image, and $n(x)$ denotes an additive white Gaussian noise that frequently occurs in nature images. $S_f \subset \mathbb{R}^2$ is a support set of an image and $S_h \subset \mathbb{R}^2$ is a support set of a blur kernel or PSF~\cite{kundur1996blind}.